Haran71/Intro/README.md

 # Intro

-one of the first websites I have made.
+One of the first websites I have made.
 Not much really.
-Some bare bines html and some css
+Some bare bones html and some css